12.1. An Introduction To Polymorphism

 Complete demonstration program: shape-proc.cpp

-Figure 3 provides at least a partial answer to the question, "Why wouldn't I know which function to call?"
+Figure 3 partially answers the question, "Why wouldn't I know which function to call?"
 The programmer doesn't know which function to call until the user selects a shape, which only happens after the program starts running.
-So the program must be sufficiently dynamic to select the correct draw function from several possible choices while running.
-Our current program seems to do this well enough.
+So, the program must be sufficiently dynamic to select the correct draw function from several choices while running.
+Our current program does this but with more variables than necessary.
+Furthermore, imagine that the user wishes to add another shape to the program: an Ellipse.
+What code must we modify?

 1. We must create a new Ellipse class similar to the classes illustrated in Figure 1